aquamonitor/Aquamonitor/README.md

 -	One RGB led for the visual status ($2.58) https://www.amazon.com/Round-Common-Cathode-Emitting-Diodes/dp/B005VMDROS/ref=sr_1_3?ie=UTF8&qid=1467239595&sr=8-3&keywords=rgb+led

-Total: ~180 €

-##Optional (or if you don’t have those already):
--	Soldering tools ($23)
--	A UPS to be sure that if your main current is cut, your Aquamonitor (and aquarium for what it’s worth) will survive the cut ($ 160)
--	Some few brass adapter, tubing and wires
--	A 220v (or 110v) power cord to mount
--	A little case to protect the high voltage circuit
--	Electric tape, maybe shrinkable wraps for wires

 #Adjusting the variables to fit your setup

 Basically, if you just want the thing to run with the least changes possible, just edit the variables used for emailing and pushover.
 Also adapt the refill timings to your valve and RO/DI debit, and size of the tank.
 Same for the AWC, adapt the flow to your needs.

-Think to add your credential for email and pushover at the beginning of the aquamonitor.py file to make it work.
+Think to add your credential for pushover at the beginning of the aquamonitor.py file to make it work.

 The rest should be fine.